 This course provides an introduction to advanced techniques, tools, procedures and concepts of photographic imaging, with an emphasis on black-and-white photography as a fine art.
 Students will use Zone System tests and procedures to produce prints of maximum quality.
 Students will use advanced techniques, such as split-developers for contrast control, multiple-imaging and archival processing, and print presentation.
 Several "alternative" printing processes will be discussed and demonstrated.
 This course also includes a basic introduction to medium format (2 1/4) and large format (4 x 5) camera equipment and technique.
-Students will apply the above to make images for a series of conceptually advanced, project/series-oriented assignments to stimulate the student's creative capacities for personal expression, communication and selfunderstanding.
+Students will apply the above to make images for a series of conceptually advanced, project/series-oriented assignments to stimulate the student's creative capacities for personal expression, communication and self-understanding.
 6 hrs. lecture, lab/wk.
 Note: An honors contract is available.
 Contact the Honors Program Office, COM 201, for more information.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$100 to \$150
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$100 to 150.